 The Department of Electrical and Computer Engineering offers undergraduate and graduate degrees in Electrical Engineering and Computer Engineering (jointly administered with the U.Va.
 Department of Computer Science).
 The department also offers a minor in Electrical Engineering, open to all U.Va. students.

-Electrical Engineering is a rapidly expanding field, and includes such areas as communications, microelectronics, control systems, and computer system design.
+Electrical Engineering is a rapidly expanding field, and includes such areas as communications, image processing, microelectronics, and control systems.
 New and exciting areas are continually being developed, and more traditional areas are finding new applications.
 Because of the rapidly-changing nature of the field, this program is designed to provide a strong preparation in traditional electrical engineering, while providing maximum flexibility to accommodate student interests and current technological developments.